elements-of-ai/kubeflow-docs/docs/install/ubuntu.rst

 Please note that if you are in a public cloud, follow `this guide <https://charmed-kubeflow.io/docs/dashboard>`_.
 The URL for the Kubeflow dashboard is the same as the one determined earlier for the configuration steps - in the case of a default MicroK8s install, it’s: http://10.64.140.43.nip.io

+Before access Kubeflow in browsers, please guarantee everything components is in "active" status.

 From a browser on your local machine, this can be reached just by copying and pasting the URL.
 You should then see the dex login screen, where you should enter the username( it does say email address, but whatever string you entered to configure it will work fine) and your password from the configuration step.